- Compare

 Type

-Starknet is a layer 2 blockchain, while TON has no data
+Starknet is a layer 2 blockchain, while TON is a layer 1 blockchain

 Launch Date